voxel51/fiftyone/examples/uniqueness/README.md

 ### Visualize to find duplicate and near-duplicate images

-Now, let's visually inspect the output to see if we are able to identify
+Now, let's visually inspect the least unique images in the dataset to see if our dataset has any issues:

 ```py
 # Sort in increasing order of uniqueness (least unique first)